IvanInAporia/microco/README.md

 ```c
 void co_resume(co_t *co);
 ```
 Start or resume a coroutine.
-Must be called from the main context.
-Do not call from an interrupt handler.
+Must be called from the main context or an interrupt handler.

 #### Sleep